Kapil564/Kapil564/README.md

 ## ⚡ What I'm About

-Second-year CS student at **BITS Pilani** (via Scaler School of Technology), Bengaluru.
+CS student at **BITS Pilani** (via Scaler School of Technology), Bengaluru.
 I build around problems I actually face — not for practice, but because the thing needs to exist.

 Currently deep in a **WhatsApp expense tracking bot** — natural language parsing in English/Hindi/Hinglish, group splits, debt tracking, settlements.
 Node.js + Meta Cloud API + Claude Haiku + PostgreSQL.